EdgeNet-project/edgenet-project.github.io/pages/node-contribution.md

 ## Technical details

-We use [Ansible](https://www.ansible.com/) to deploy nodes.
 See the [EdgeNet-Project/node](https://github.com/EdgeNet-project/node/) repository for more information.